PHQ‑9: Patient Health Questionnaire‑9

 15–19 (Moderately Severe): Significant symptoms requiring active treatment.
 This often involves psychotherapy, medication, or a combination of both.
 Close follow‑up is essential.

 20–27 (Severe): Very severe symptoms or functional impairment.
 Immediate treatment is necessary.
-Seek prompt evaluation by a mental health professional, and if you have thoughts of self‑harm, contact emergency services right away.
+Seek prompt evaluation by a mental health professional.
+If you have thoughts of self-harm, call or text 988 (988 Suicide & Crisis Lifeline, U.S., 24/7), text HOME to 741741 (Crisis Text Line), or contact your local emergency services right away.

 Using your results: Print or download your score to share with your doctor.
 Keep a record if you're monitoring treatment progress.
 Remember that the PHQ‑9 is a guide—not a diagnosis.